tempo-eng/kanjivg-js/README.md

 ## License

-This library is licensed under the MIT License.

-The KanjiVG data used by this library is licensed under [Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/deed.en).
+The kanjivg-js data used by this library is licensed under [Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/deed.en).